xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 This is a feature in-demand in deed.
 Using memberships you can vary a discount level between different groups of customers, provide coupons of limited edition valid only for a particular membership, extend special offers.

 Membership discounts can be set up in the 'Discounts: Volume Discounts' section.
 The process is rather straightforward - press the 'Add discount' button, define the subtotal the discount will be applied to in the '$' marked field, define the discount value in % or $ and choose the appropriate membership.
-You can repeat the process as many times as you need and then press Save Changes
+You can repeat the process as many times as you need and then press _**Save Changes**_

+{% note info %} To allow customers use several types of discount at a time use % to set the value {% endnote %}

 {% note info %} If a non-member uses a membership coupon at checkout a cart will display an error "Sorry, the coupon you entered is not valid for your membership level.
 Contact the administrator"{% endnote %}